 - Guns and ammunition shouldn’t be within easy reach of the vehicle’s occupants (driver and passengers)

 - Put them in the trunk or the cargo compartment of the moving van—not in the glove compartment or under the seat

 - Some states require that you pass through without stopping

 - In others you can stop for gas, a meal, a restroom break, or an overnight stay in a hotel

 - It’s illegal to transport firearms through Washington DC for any reason, so avoid it altogether

 - Additional restrictions may apply for those with criminal records, histories of mental illness or domestic violence, illegal aliens, persons who’ve renounced their citizenship, and service men and women who’ve been

 dishonorably discharged, so if you fall into any of those categories, you may not be able to transport firearms at all

-Moving companies are legally permitted to transport firearms in accordance with state and federal laws.
+Interstate moving companies are legally permitted to transport firearms in accordance with state and federal laws.